Arrays, Linked Lists, Stacks, and Queues

 - If : allocate a new buffer of size , copy all elements, then store the new element.
 Cost: .

 The key insight is that expensive copies happen rarely.
 After a copy doubles the capacity to , we can perform another cheap appends before the next copy.
-This is the essence of amortized analysis.
+This is essential for amortized analysis, which we will make precise after the implementation.

 Implementation